LaurenCaudle1234/daily-planner/README.md

 WHEN I refresh the page
 THEN the saved events persist

-Why did I change the html?
+Why did I code the daily planner?

-I changed the html because not all of the elements on the website resembled that of the mock-up or functioned properly.
+I coded the daily planner to ensure the local storage worked correctly.

 What problem did I solve?

-I solved the problem of making sure the active website resembled that of the mock-up as well as functioned properly.
+I solved the problem of how to create a planner that can save to local storage.

 What did I learn?

-I learned specific coding in order to change an html.
+I learned specific coding in order change javascirpt to ensure local storage works correctly.